junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas stops dead on his way back up.

 It could be a trick.
 He looks up at the ceiling, thinking to himself.
-Dean had warned him Lucifer is full of tricks, and he has witnessed enough with his own eyes.
+Dean had warned him that Lucifer is full of tricks, and he has witnessed enough with his own eyes.

 Cas fumbles his pocket, thinking maybe he should give Dean a call first.
 He realizes he left his phone upstairs.

 "What did you say?"
 The heavy door is pulled open again.

 Lucifer beams brightly at him with a mouth without lips.
 "Now we are talking.
-First thing first, do you have one of those nice little cozy chairs I can sit on?"
+First things first, do you have one of those nice little cozy chairs I can sit on?"

 <br>